-Normally, UGC creators store their metadata of NFTs by blockchain or offchain mechanisms.
+Normally, UGC creators record the metadata of NFTs by on-blockchain or off-chain mechanisms~\cite{hong2022cycle,cai2021socialchain}.
 For the blockchain-based storage, the metadata is permanently stored with their NFT tokens.
 For example, Decentraland is a virtual platform built on the Ethereum blockchain for UGC storage and monetization as NFTs \cite{goanta2020selling}.
 The Decentraland stores ownership of NFTs and other tradable information on the Ethereum blockchain.
-However, the blockchain storage cost is usually more expensive than that of the offchain mechanisms.
-To save storage cost on Ethereum and improve the scalability of Decentraland, the user location information and scene status for real-time interaction are stored on offchain, such as end devices and edge servers.
+However, the blockchain storage cost is usually more expensive than that of the off-chain mechanisms.
+To save storage cost on Ethereum and improve the scalability of Decentraland, the user location information and scene status for real-time interaction is stored on off-chain, such as end devices and edge servers.
 Similarly, Sandbox is a blockchain-based virtual sandbox game system that can maintain users' ownership of digital land and UGC~\cite{duan2021metaverse}.
-In Sandbox, the transaction data of digital assets is stored on the Ethereum blockchain, while the media data of digital assets is stored on the InterPlanetary File System (IPFS) and the uncasted digital assets are stored on the Amazon’s S3 cloud servers \cite{duan2021metaverse}.
-Therefore, offchain storage solutions are becoming more and more popular for digital asset management, especially the NFTs.
-Currently available offchain storage solutions mainly include centralized data centers, decentralized cloud/edge storage, and IPFS.
-Taking one of representative NFT projects named CryptoPunks as an example, a centralized server is utilized to store the integrated product picture and smart contracts are used to store the encrypted hash value of the metadata and media data for verification~\cite{dowling2021non}.
-In this way, with the non-tampering characteristic of blockchain, the picture can be verified whether there is any modification according to its hash value.
-However, the media data is stored in the central server, instead of the entire blockchain nodes as in blockchain NFT ownership storage, which leads to many security risks including data loss and denial of service (DoS).
+In Sandbox, the transaction data of digital assets are stored on the Ethereum blockchain, while the media data of digital assets are stored on the InterPlanetary File System (IPFS), and the uncasted digital assets are stored on the Amazon’s S3 cloud servers \cite{duan2021metaverse}.
+Therefore, off-chain storage solutions are becoming more and more popular for digital asset management, especially NFTs.
+Currently available off-chain storage solutions mainly include centralized data centers, decentralized cloud/edge storage, and IPFS.
+Taking one of the representative NFT projects named CryptoPunks as an example, a centralized server is utilized to store the integrated product picture, and smart contracts are used to store the encrypted hash value of the metadata and media data for verification~\cite{dowling2021non}.
+In this way, with the non-tampering characteristic of the blockchain, the picture can be verified whether there is any modification according to its hash value.
+However, the media data is stored in the central server instead of the entire blockchain nodes as in NFT ownership storage, which leads to many security risks, including data loss and denial of service.

-\subsubsection{Game and Social Financial Systems}
+\subsubsection{\textbf{Game and Social Financial Systems}}